Last Updated on 12/01/25 by Rose Palmer

-I have already written about how much I like the glass art works of Dale Chihuly and my experience on the Tacoma Chihuly Trail, so when I learned that he was be setting up another exhibit at the New York Botanical Gardens, I had to make the three hour drive to see it.
+I have already written about how much I like the glass artworks of Dale Chihuly and my experience on the Tacoma Chihuly Trail, so when I learned that he was setting up another exhibit at the New York Botanical Gardens, I made the three-hour drive to see it.
 I chose a day that also included viewing the glass pieces lit up at night.

-The exhibit has all the elements you would expect from a Chihuly installation.
-They are scattered throughout the gardens, artfully displayed to compliment their environment.
-See them by daylight, and then again lit up at night for a completely different experience.
+The exhibit has all the elements I expected from a Chihuly installation.
+They were scattered throughout the gardens, artfully displayed to complement their environment.
+I saw them by daylight, and then again lit up at night for a completely different experience.

 Sol del Citrón